Valsorim98/Internship/Task3/README.md

 # **This is documentation file for Task3**

+For Task3 every file in the folder acts as a different method which can be run separately.
+The names of the files equals the function that each method does.

 ---
 To make a HTTP request we must first install the requests module.
 In 'cmd' type "pip install requests" to install the module.